List of built-in macOS apps: ODBC Administrator

+Printer Setup Utility

+The Printer Setup Utility was an application that served to allow the user to configure printers physically connected to the computer, or connected via a network.
+The Utility provided more specific tools than the more user friendly printers pane in System Preferences.
+In Mac OS X 10.5 Leopard, the Printer Setup Utility was removed and its features placed in the Print & Fax System Preferences pane.
+Viewing individual printers' queues was moved to a Printer Proxy application.

 Remote Install Mac OS X

 Remote Install Mac OS X was a remote installer for use with MacBook Air laptops over the network.
 It could run on a Mac or a Windows PC with an optical drive.
 A client MacBook Air (lacking an optical drive) could then wirelessly connect to the other Mac or PC to perform system software installs.

 Remote Install Mac OS X was released as part of Mac OS X 10.5.2 on February 12, 2008.
 Support for the Mac mini was added in March 2009, allowing the DVD drive to be replaced with a second hard drive.

 With the launch of Mac OS X Lion, Apple has omitted Remote Install.
 A workaround is to enable Target Disk Mode.

 Sherlock

-Sherlock, named after fictional detective Sherlock Holmes, is a file and web search tool created by Apple Inc. for the PowerPC-based "classic" Mac OS, introduced with Mac OS 8 as an extension of the Mac OS Finder's file searching capabilities.
-Like its predecessor (System 7.5's totally revamped 'Find File' app, adapted by Bill Monk from his 'Find Pro' shareware find program[1]), Sherlock searches for local files and file contents, using the same basic indexing code and search logic found in AppleSearch.
-Sherlock extended the system by enabling the user to search for items through the World Wide Web through a set of plugins which employed existing web search engines.
-These plugins were written as plain text files, so that it was a simple task for a user to write a Sherlock plugin.
-Since most of the standard plug-ins for Sherlock provided by Apple itself no longer function, it was officially retired and removed in the release of Mac OS X 10.5 Leopard in 2007.